kids-first/kf-developer-handbook/docs/guides/javascript.rst

 Package Management
 ------------------

-Kids First uses either `npm` or `yarn` for reliable and secure dependency management of its JavaScript projects.
+Kids First uses ``yarn`` for reliable and secure dependency management of its JavaScript projects.
-All projects should include a `package.json` file for easy installation.
+All projects should include a ``package.json`` file for easy installation.
-`package-lock.json` also needs to be included to facilitate greater visibility of tree changes through readable source control differences.
+``yarn.lock`` also needs to be included to facilitate greater visibility of tree changes through readable source control differences.

 Testing
 -------